Sometimes when you are writing a document, you will find yourself needing to look up some additional facts or locate another piece of data.

 And anytime you navigate away from a tab, there is always the off chance that you could inadvertently close the browser window or open a new page in place of your Google Docs document tab.

 Fortunately, Google has added a new feature to their Docs pages called Research that enables you to search the Internet directly from the document page.

-How to Use the Google Docs Research Tool
+How to Use Research in a Google Document

 If you click the Insert Link button, a link to the search result will be added to your document.

 If you click the Cite button, a citation will be added into the current position in the document, and will be indicated by a citation number.
 A citation will also be added to the bottom of the document page.

 Finally, if you click the Preview button, a preview of the search result page will be displayed to the left of the Research tool, allowing you to view a preview of the result page without leaving your document.